• Skip to primary navigation

 What are Red Lentils (Masoor Dal)?

-Red Lentils are the quickest cooking lentils.
-They have a mild subtly sweet flavor.
-As they cook so quickly, they are perfect for soups, stews, and curries.
+Red Lentils are the quickest-cooking lentils.
+They have a mild, subtly sweet flavor.
+Because they cook so quickly, they are perfect for soups, stews, and curries.
 They can be cooked without soaking in just 15-20 minutes.

 Red lentils are called Masoor Dal in Hindi.
 You can find whole or split red lentils.

 Lentils are also perfect to make when cooking on a budget.
 They are healthy and satiating.
-Add some veggies while cooking them and enjoy with rice for a complete nutritional meal.
+Add some veggies while cooking them, and enjoy them with rice for a complete nutritional meal.

 Red Lentils Nutrition